phoreproject/graphene/docs/validator.md

 ## Attestations

-Attestations serve two main purposes in Phore Synapse.
+Attestations serve two main purposes in Phore graphene.
 They:

 a. act as a vote for beacon chain CASPER
 b. act as a vote for a shard block